venomous0x/WhatsAPI/README.md

 WhatsApp uses some sort of customized XMPP server, named internally as FunXMPP, which is basically some extended proprietary version.

 ### Login procedure
 Much like XMPP, WhatsApp uses JID (jabber id) and password to successfully login to the service.
-The password is hashed and happened to be an MD5íd, reversed-version of the mobileís IMEI (International Mobile Equipment Identity) or equivalent unique ID, stored in servers upon account creation and used transparently everytime the client connects the server.
+The password is hashed and happened to be an MD5‚Äôd, reversed-version of the mobile‚Äôs IMEI (International Mobile Equipment Identity) or equivalent unique ID, stored in servers upon account creation and used transparently everytime the client connects the server.

-The JID is a concatenation between your countryís code and mobile number.
+The JID is a concatenation between your country‚Äôs code and mobile number.

 Initial login uses Digest Access Authentication.

 ### Message sending
-Messages are basically sent as TCP packets, following WhatsAppís own format (unlike whatís defined in XMPP RFCs).
+Messages are basically sent as TCP packets, following WhatsApp‚Äôs own format (unlike what‚Äôs defined in XMPP RFCs).

 Despite the usage of SSL-like communication, messages are being sent in plain-text format.